 This course can be booked as an optional extra for any number of weeks during your language course.

-There is an extra charge of £245 per week for this course.
+There is an extra weekly charge for this course - please see dates and prices.

 Yes, you can.
 You could book one week of windsurfing and one week of Sailing, Outdoor Adventure or Activities ... whatever combination you would like!